 The General Purpose and CW modules feature a signal LED.
 This works from its own independent digital filter and is centred in the CW passband (at 700 Hz).
 The LED lights when a signal is detected.
 This is very useful as it means you can tune around using the wider filter and once the signal is detected, the narrow filter will automatically be perfectly tuned!
 NOTE: one customer has told us that the signal LED output works well to drive his Arduino Morse decoder.

-NOTE: we supply just the modules.
-The box is just a mounting suggestion.
+Video: Demonstrating a LASERBEAM filter (NOTE: we supply just the modules.
+The box shown in the video is just a mounting suggestion.)

 Also available from our international agent(s):

 Video:- Comparison of the filters in an FT-897D and a LASERBEAM filter

 Maybe your radio already has a CW filter, even DSP, how much difference can a better filter make?
 We tested a few radios that we had around to see.
 Check out the results.
 In each case, the stock radio filter is the yellow trace and our filter is the red trace.
 Note how our filter improves the performance of each radio!
 Click on the radio for the overview.